TazzCN/WeatherApp/README.md

 This project took around 2.5 hours to make excluding commenting and writing the readme.

-If I had more time I would written more tests.
-I made a start on setting up the sturucture of how I would like it to be.
+If I had more time I would have written more tests.
+I made a start on setting up the structure of how I would like it to be.

 I also had more ideas for how to expand the app such as introducing real live weather data from an API.